Q. How does trade tracking work?

 A. The following options are available via the update trade button in the trade cards:

 - Exit: You can exit a trade at any point after it is submitted.
 The P&L of the trade will be calculated using the LTP at the time of exit.
-You can use this option if you want to book your profits or losses earlier than target or stoploss.
+You can use this option if you want to book your profits or losses earlier than the target or stop loss.

 - Extend Target: If you believe that your trade can run more for higher targets, you can use this option. e.g. from 110 to 115.
 Note: you can’t reduce the target.